newtheatre/history-project/_shows/19_20/corona_cancelled_inhouse.md

 venue: New Theatre

 trivia:
-  - quote: 'Be My Baby' rehearsals were full of laughter - even when they should not have been!
+  - quote: Be My Baby rehearsals were full of laughter - even when they should not have been!
 Turns out I'm really bad at corpsing (I blame Boo Jackson).
     name: Ellie Roberts
     submitted: 2020-04-02